Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31H-usb-type-c.md

 1. The smartphone should indicate that it's charging when connected to either USB Type-A port.

-## UTC002.001 USB Type-C docking station laptop charging (Ubuntu 22.04)
+## UTC002.001 Thunderbolt 4 USB Type-C charging capability

 **Test description**

-This test aims to verify whether the DUT can be charged using a PD power supply connected to the docking station, which is connected to the USB-C port.
+This test verifies that the Thunderbolt 4 port is able to provide charging to a connected smartphone.

 **Test configuration data**